gpremer/mvpeventbus/README.markdown

 ### Guice integration

-The basic event bus factory can only create event busses that inject the event bus interfaces and the view into the presenter. `GuiceEventBusFactory` creates event busses that uses Google Guice to inject anything that is configured in a Guice module.
+The basic event bus factory can only create event busses that inject the event bus interfaces and the view into the presenter. `GuiceEventBusFactory` creates event busses that use Google Guice to inject anything that can be configured in a Guice module.
 Obviously, the presenter needs to be annotated with Guice's `@Inject`.

 After you have defined modules, you can use them with a `GuiceEventBusFactory` as in